1356RYAN/KTANE-Tools/README.md

 # KTANE Tools
-Tools use to solve some of the modules in modded KTANE
+Tools used to solve some of the modules in modded KTANE